 Space radiation is a mixture of charged particles moves with high velocities.
 Because the particles are charged, then when they hit semiconductor they influence on its electrical characteristics and cause effects which may lead to failure.

-When electronic device is long term exposed on space radiation, then charged particles make on it permanently and irreparable damages which finally results in its failure.
-The device resistance on long term exposition of space radiation is one of the most important factor, which decide about possible live time of a spacecraft.
+When an electronic device is a long term exposure to space radiation, then charged particles make on it permanently and irreparable damages which finally results in its failure.
+The device resistance on long term exposition of space radiation is one of the most important factors, which decide about the possible lifetime of a spacecraft.

 Total Ionization Dose (TID)

 When high-energy level partition traverse a semiconductor, then electron and hole pairs are produced.
 External electric field moves electrons and holes in opposite directions along the direction of the field.
 Electrons very quickly leave the semiconductor, but holes accumulate inside it (gate-oxide hole capture phenomenon).

 The extra electric field produced by accumulated charge has an impact on transistors properties like threshold voltage, transmission delays, static current and amplification coefficient.
 At some level of the damages, the component fails.